PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 # Data Science X, Self-Study Day X: Mock-Assesment - TOPIC

-This Mock-assessment is about XXXXXXXXXXX
+This mock-assessment is about applying the concepts we learned today to the real-world.
+Today we're interested in your day, what did you have for lunch or breakfast for example?
+Sounds straightforward right?

+Create an R script with the following

+1. Create a variable called 'lunch' with a string describing an item you had for lunch: food only
+2. Delete the variable
+3. Create a vector named 'drinks' listing all you drinks you ate today
+4. Create a vector named 'foods' listing all you food you ate today
+5. Create a matrix containing the food and drinks you had today
+6. Add the times when you ate or drank something

-In case you have any questions please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.
+In case you have any questions left [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the year, block and question you have or the problem you're experiencing in the title.

 ## 0) STEP/QUESTION/EXCERCISE 0
 BLA BLA BLA